 Quite simply, this combination of features makes it the world's most advanced mobile display."

-And rather than just claiming it's the world's most advanced mobile display, they actually list the reasons why right above.
 Then, and only then, do they actually make their bold statement (best ever).

 Every feature is described in detail.
 It's so descriptive and captivating.
 Enticing, really...